Money Resolutions for the New Year | Mydoh

 3. Set a savings goal

 Adults and kids alike can benefit from setting a savings goal.
-Is there a big purchase your tween or teen wants to make this year?
-It could be a VR set or a new pair of Jordans.
+Is there a big purchase your kid wants to make this year?
+It could be a VR set or a new pair of sneakers.
 Help them create a savings plan, including a way to earn money (paying for chores around the house is one way that’s a win-win for everyone!), finding a place to put their savings, and a way to track their progress along the way.
 A good rule of thumb when it comes to savings is to put aside 15 per cent.
 Or perhaps there’s a family savings goal you’d like to commit to this year?
 It could be saving for a winter getaway next holiday season or upgrading your home entertainment system.
 Bonus: Mydoh makes saving easier for teens with our Savings Goal feature.

 Tips: Kids and teens can use our free savings goal calculator to create a savings plan for the items on their wish list.